stankelberg/dcc/README.md

 ./setup-config.sh
 docker-compose up -d
 ```
-That will bring up a Cassandra cluster consisting of 3 nodes: `cass1`, `cass2`, `cass3`
+   - That will bring up a Cassandra cluster consisting of 3 nodes: `cass1`, `cass2`, `cass3`

-The data will be stored under `./data/` and kept even if the cluster is destroyed.
+   - The data will be stored under `./data/` and kept even if the cluster is destroyed

-Configuration files will be stored under `./etc/`.
+   - Configuration files will be stored under `./etc/`

 If you want to start fresh again:
 ```